DynMEP/GreenPowerHub/README.md

 # 🌱 GreenPowerHub

 Welcome to **GreenPowerHub**, created by Alfonso Antonio Dávila Vera!
-With over 25 years of experience in electrical engineering, specializing in power systems and distribution, I am dedicated to advancing sustainable energy solutions.
-This repository is a hub for tools, simulations, and resources that promote the integration of renewable energy sources, enhance the efficiency, reliability, and safety of electrical power systems, and support the widespread adoption of green technologies.
-Built on my expertise in high-voltage equipment, blueprints, schematics, and tools like MATLAB, ETAP, DIALux, AutoCAD, Revit, and Dynamo, the resources here are designed to drive innovation in MEP and energy infrastructure.
-Hosted under the MIT License, explore below to contribute to a greener future.
-New content is added regularly—check back often!
+As an electrical engineer with over 25 years of experience in power systems and distribution, I am passionate about advancing sustainable energy solutions.
+This repository is a hub for tools, simulations, and resources that promote the integration of renewable energy sources—such as solar PV and wind—while enhancing the efficiency, reliability, and safety of electrical power systems.
+Inspired by a vision of a greener future (see banner image), these efforts align with my EB-2 NIW professional plan to drive widespread renewable adoption and shape the future of energy infrastructure in the United States.
+Built on my expertise with tools like MATLAB, ETAP, DIALux, AutoCAD, Revit, and Dynamo, the content here is hosted under the MIT License.
+Explore below to contribute to a sustainable tomorrow—new resources are added regularly!

 ## 🌞 Mission
-Aligned with my proposed endeavor for the EB-2 NIW visa, GreenPowerHub aims to:
+Launched on October 07, 2025, GreenPowerHub reflects my commitment to:
-- Develop tools for renewable energy integration (solar PV, wind, hybrid systems).
+- Develop innovative tools for renewable energy integration.
 - Enhance power system efficiency and reliability through data-driven simulations.
-- Foster collaboration with stakeholders (government, research, industry) to shape sustainable energy infrastructure.
+- Foster collaboration with diverse stakeholders (government, research, industry) to support U.S. energy transition.
-- Contribute to U.S. economic growth, technology transfer, and environmental benefits.
+- Contribute to economic growth, technology transfer, and environmental benefits as outlined in my professional plan.

 ## 🔧 Tools & Resources
-Below is a growing collection of scripts, models, and documentation supporting sustainable energy solutions.
+Below is a growing collection of scripts and models supporting sustainable energy solutions.

 ### 1. Hybrid Renewable Energy Integration Simulator 🌬️☀️
 - **File**: `Hybrid_Renewable_Integration.m`
 - **Description**: A MATLAB script simulating a hybrid solar PV and wind energy system integrated into a power distribution grid.
-It calculates power outputs based on irradiance, temperature, and wind speed, applies a basic MPPT approximation, and estimates daily energy yield and grid contribution.
+Launched today, October 07, 2025, it calculates power outputs based on irradiance, temperature, and wind speed, applies a basic MPPT approximation, and estimates daily energy yield and grid contribution.
 Saves results to CSV for MEP integration.
-- **Benefits**: Saves 5–10 hours per analysis, supports NEC-compliant designs, and aids renewable project planning.
+- **Benefits**: Saves 5–10 hours per analysis, supports NEC 2023-compliant designs, and aids renewable project planning.
-- **Location**: `github.com/GreenPowerHub/GreenPowerHub/tree/main/matlab`
+- **Location**: `github.com/DynMEP/GreenPowerHub/tree/main/matlab`
 - **Usage**: Run in MATLAB with customizable parameters (e.g., PV size, wind turbine specs).

 ### 2. [Future Addition] Renewable Load Optimizer 📊